YINI-lang/YINI-spec/RATIONALE.md

 This requirement was chosen not to make YINI more complicated in general, but to make strict mode more reliable, more predictable, and more trustworthy where correctness matters most.

-The other choice is to parse in lenient-mode, where the document terminator `/END` is not required.
+The alternative is to parse in lenient mode, where the document terminator `/END` is optional.

 #### B.2.5.
 String Type Motivations